didoesdigital/typey-type-cli/README.md

 ## Development

-Note: I've only run all of this on a Mac.
-It mostly uses POSIX-compatible tools so it's probably fine on other systems.
+Note: I've tested this on macOS and Linux.
+It mostly uses POSIX-compatible tools.
 Please let me know what other systems you run it successfully on.

 Note: both the source and output lesson data is committed in git so that it's easy to `git diff` and compare the impact of dictionary changes across all lessons.